Federation Operating Practices and Procedures

-- A state higher education system office or another central coordinating office which either governs or manages a collection of accredited, degree-granting institutions.
-The entity must be commissioned, established, or recognized by a local, state, or national government to perform this activity or must be a cooperative venture organized by and for the benefit of higher education institutions for the above purposes.
-Documentation substantiating these criteria may be required, and determinations will be made on a case by case basis.
+- A state higher education system office or another central coordinating office which either governs or manages a collection of accredited institutions.
+The entity must be commissioned, established, or recognized by a local, state, or national government or must be a cooperative venture organized by and for the benefit of higher education institutions for the above purposes.
+Documentation substantiating these criteria may be required, and determinations will be made on a case-by-case basis.

 (2) Research organizations.
 InCommon acknowledges that research organizations are critical partners in the research and education efforts supported by InCommon.
 A Research organization is defined as a lab, facility, or center related to a particular federal research agency and listed on an official publicly available government listing to InCommon’s satisfaction.
 A Research organization may sponsor into the Federation any sponsored partner organization by a formal letter of sponsorship from the active InCommon executive contact at the research organization.